1880 United States presidential election: Results

 In the electoral college, the vote was more decisive.
 As expected, Hancock carried the South and border states, but Garfield swept all but one of the Northern states (the exception was New Jersey, which he lost by just two thousand votes).
 Both candidates carried nineteen states, but Garfield's triumphs in the more populous North translated into a 214–155 electoral college victory.
 This is one of three times that both candidates won the same number of states, along with 1848 and 2020.
-The sectional divide of the vote more deeply enforced the Republicans' retreat from the South after Reconstruction and demonstrated that they could win without competing there.
+The sectional divide of the vote further spurred the Republicans' retreat from the South after Reconstruction and demonstrated that they could win without competing there.
 Weaver's resistance to fusion had no effect on the result; the combined Democratic and Greenback vote would have carried Indiana, but not any other of the states Garfield won, and the result would still have been a Republican majority in the electoral college.
 Hancock was convinced that the Republicans won New York by fraud.
 Lacking evidence, and mindful of the turmoil caused by the disputed election four years earlier, the Democrats did not pursue the matter.

 California voted for a losing Democrat for the first time ever, which would not occur again until 2000.
 Republicans would not win without New Jersey and Delaware until 2000.
 Nevada also voted for a losing Democrat for the first time.
 Furthermore, this is the only time since the admission of California that a candidate has won nationally without winning either California or Texas.

 15.12% of Garfield's votes came from the eleven states of the former Confederacy, with him taking 37.47% of the vote in that region.